 Women Beyond Borders began in a conversation at an art opening in Santa Barbara in 1991.
 Founder and artist, Lorraine Serena, contemplated the ease of shipping small works of art around the world with artist friend Elena Siff.
 Over the following year artists and art professionals came together in Lorraine’s studio to generate ideas to connect women artists and forge understanding and collaboration among women.

 At one of the studio meetings, a vintage cedar souvenir box on the table struck a chord.
-“That’s it!” someone said and the “box project” began.
-This vessel, evocative of a womb, tomb, gift, shrine… developed into a resonating symbol of one woman, herself.
+“That’s it!” said Victoria Vesna, a professor at UCLA, and the “box project” began.
+This vessel, evocative of a womb, tomb, gift, shrine… developed into a resonating symbol of woman, herself.

 Elisse took boxes to Magda Gonzalez-Mora at the Wifredo Lam Contemporary Art Center in Havana.
 Mary’s visitor, Mari Olguin, brought information back to Oaxaca and a week later there was a fax from the Casa de Mujer, “We seem to have hit a small gold mine of Oaxacan artists – send boxes ASAP!”